nixworks/public/news/2015/09/14/README.md

 ## [2015-09-14](/news/2015/09/14/index.md)

 ### [Five Saudi troops are killed following clashes with Houthi militants in the southern Najran region near the border with Yemen. ](/news/2015/09/14/five-saudi-troops-are-killed-following-clashes-with-houthi-militants-in-the-southern-najran-region-near-the-border-with-yemen.md)
 Five Saudi soldiers have died on the border with Yemen, the Saudi-led coalition said late on Sunday as forces inside Yemen began a major offensive against rebels.
 A coalition statement did not say how the army soldier and four Border Guard troops died in the kingdom&#x27;s southern Najran region.
-The
+Th...

 ### [Taliban insurgents storm a prison in the central Afghan province of Ghazni killing at least four prison officers and freeing about 350 prisoners.
 The deputy provincial governor of the Ghazni province says the attackers were well-organised and wearing military uniforms. ](/news/2015/09/14/taliban-insurgents-storm-a-prison-in-the-central-afghan-province-of-ghazni-killing-at-least-four-prison-officers-and-freeing-about-350-priso.md)
 Taliban militants storm a jail in Ghazni, central Afghanistan, killing at least four police officers and freeing more than 350 prisoners.